lukehornerlong/Accenture/README.md

 /UniversityCoding/
 - Coursework and projects from various modules
-- Languages I have worked in include Java, Haskell, Python, SQL, C, JavaScript however only my Java work has been recoverable
+- Languages I have worked in include Java, Haskell, Python, SQL, C, JavaScript however only some of my work has been recoverable so far

 /PersonalCoding/
 - personal projects, web apps, automation scripts